K. Takahashi

 memetic hazard / infohazard

 Memetic hazard and infohazard name information that can be dangerous to process or disclose.
-The present paper is narrower and more testable: it focuses on information that modifies the observer and may conceal that modification, rather than all dangerous information as such.
+The present cluster is narrower and more testable: it focuses on information that modifies the observer and may conceal that modification, rather than all dangerous information as such.

-Terms Introduced or Centered by This Paper
+Terms Introduced or Centered by This Cluster

 self-concealing information